cockroachdb/docs/v2.1/grant.md

 (6 rows)
 ~~~

-### Grant Privileges on Specific Tables in a Database
+### Grant privileges on specific tables in a database

 {% include copy-clipboard.html %}
 ~~~ sql